MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 #### Scenario

 You are planning to create and code an MVC model that implements your plan for butterflies in the butterflies shop application.
-The model include properties that describe butterfly.
+The model includes properties that describe butterfly.
 The model must enable the application to store uploaded butterflies.

 #### Objectives

 After completing this lab, you will be able to:

 - Add new models to the application and add properties to the model.
-- Add GET and POST actions that accepts the new model information.
+- Add GET and POST actions that accept the new model information.
 - Use display and edit data annotations in the MVC model to assign property attributes to views and controllers.
-- Use display, editor and form helpers in the views.
+- Use Display, Editor and Form Helpers in the views.
-- Use validtion data annotations in the MVC model to assign property attributes to views and controllers.
+- Use validation Data Annotations in the MVC model to assign property attributes to views and controllers.
 - Add custom validation to the application.

 #### Lab Setup